Data Protection Act 1998: Data protection principles

-These principles were the foundation of the UK's privacy law and still influence current rules under the Data Protection Act of 2018 and GDPR.
-They made it clear that collecting and gathering personal data also came with the legal responsibility of protecting it.
-Many of these ideas were later simplified into six core principles under the GDPR, but their original structure in the 1998 Act helped set clear expectations for fairness and accountability.
+These principles were the foundation of the UK's privacy law and continue to influence current rules under the Data Protection Act 2018 and GDPR.
+They made it clear that collecting personal data also came with the legal a responsibility of protecting it.
+Many of these ideas were later simplified into six core principles under the GDPR, but the original structure in the 1998 Act helped set clear expectations for fairness and accountability.

-- Conditions relevant to the first principle
+Conditions relevant to the first principle

 The first data protection principle stated that personal data should only be processed fairly and lawfully.
-To meet this standard, at least one of the several legal conditions had to apply, as listed in Schedule 2 of the Act.
+To meet this standard, at least one of the several legal conditions had to apply, as listed in Schedule 2 of the act.

-These conditions explained when it was acceptable for an organisation to collect or use someone's information.
-They could, only if the conditions below were satisfied:
+These conditions explained when it was acceptable for an organization to collect or use someone's information.
+An organization could only process data only if the conditions below were satisfied: